gabe00122/personal-site/src/posts/transformer_rl.md

 These embeddings are summed and passed into a stack of transformer layers.

 ### Transformer Layers
-- Pre-norm
+- Pre-layer norm
-- RoPE positional embeddings
+- RoPE
 - Grouped-query attention
 - Optional sliding-window attention